Sustainable Travel the PJ Way

 Baba Dioum, Senegalese Poet.

 There is a tendency for people to search for "that last unspoilt destination".
-The countries that we visit do reward those on such a quest but how long can it remain that way?
+The countries that we visit do reward those on such a quest but how long can they remain that way?
 When two cultures come together, both are inevitably affected.
 We benefit a great deal from contact with such hospitable people, pristine environments and historic sites.
 It is essential that any interaction is based on respect and understanding of cultural differences and our possible impact upon the places we visit.

 Of course, we do all of the common sense things to make sure that our impact on the destinations we visit isn’t negative; that our offices are run in an environmentally sound way and that our clients understand the role that they can play in travelling responsibly.
 You can read more about what you can do with our helpful 'DOs' for guests to get an idea of what this means on the ground.
 As our involvement and commitment to the countries we visit is personal and long term, we are in a position such that, rather than just avoiding doing things badly, we can really go out of our way to do things well and make positive contributions.
 We can invest time and energy in making small but significant differences to the communities and individuals with whom we have a long term relationship.

-We are not an NGO (non governmental organisation), a charity or philanthropists to speak of, we just try to do good things.
+We are not an NGO (non governmental organisation), a charity or philanthropists; we just try to do good things.
 In Mongolia our Sustainable Projects Fund has filled a gap that these groups don’t cater for; namely small rural projects run by individuals with passion and energy but not with the time or skills to do lots of form filling.
 Our support of various projects has been quite informal but we realise now that like these bigger entities we still need to be accountable and transparent about our motivations, aims and achievements.